jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 ### For Developers
 - Target the Release channel for most add-ons.
 - Target ESR channel if using custom Experiment APIs.
-Target the Release channel for add-ons with custom Experiment APIs only if add-on developer can provide the required monthly update, otherwise the add-on will stop working and cause user frustrations.
-Note: Experiments can modify every aspect of Thunderbird and can therefore also break it.
-For this reason, Experiment add-ons must provide a `strict_max_version` entry, limiting it to the latest major version the add-on was tested with.
+Target the Release channel for add-ons with custom Experiment APIs *only* if the add-on developer can provide the required monthly updates, otherwise the add-on will stop working and cause user frustration.

 ## Official API Documentation